The Transition from Giant Planets to Brown Dwarfs beyond 1 au from the Stellar Metallicity Distribution: Analysis

 \subsection{Clustering Analysis}

 { As an independent check of our results, we repeated the three clustering analyses in \citetalias{schlaufman2018evidence}.
 Specifically, we utilized a hierarchical clustering algorithm (\texttt{scipy.cluster.hierarchy.linkage}), a k-means clustering algorithm (\texttt{scipy.cluster.vq.kmeans}), and Gaussian mixture clustering algorithm (\texttt{sklearn.mixture.GaussianMixture}).
 We performed each calculation $10^3$ times, each time resampling $M_c$ and [Fe/H] $10^3$ according to the observed values and their uncertainties.
-With each iteration, we recorded the most massive companion classified as belonging to the low-mass population, which we treated as a proxy for the transition mass.
+With each iteration, we recorded { both the most massive companion assigned to the low-mass population and the least massive companion assigned to the high-mass population.
+To determine the effective $1\sigma$ confidence interval of the transition mass, we calculated the $16^{\rm th}$ percentile of the former distribution and the $84^{\rm th}$ percentile of the latter distribution.}

-After all $10^3$ realizations were complete, we calculated the medians and $1\sigma$ uncertainties of the resulting transition mass distributions.
-The hierarchical clustering algorithm returned a relatively uninformative transition mass distribution of $6^{+14}_{-2} \, M_{\rm Jup}$.
-The k-means clustering algorithm predicted a relatively low transition masses of $6^{+4}_{-1} \, M_{\rm Jup}$.
-Lastly, the Gaussian mixture clustering algorithm predicted a transition mass of and $20^{+5}_{-4} \, M_{\rm Jup}$.
-These values span a wide range and are systematically lower than the values returned by out HBM analysis, as is the case for the \citetalias{schlaufman2018evidence} sample.
-We believe that these discrepancies are due to an over-sensitivity of the clustering algorithms to the locations of individual data points near the transition region.
-The HBM is less biased to the locations of individual data points in $M_c - {\rm [Fe/H]}$ space, instead focusing on where the overall [Fe/H] distribution changes.}
+The hierarchical clustering algorithm returned a transition mass range of 4 to 34 $M_{\rm Jup}$.
+The k-means clustering algorithm predicted a relatively low transition masses range of 2 to 11 $M_{\rm Jup}$.
+Lastly, the Gaussian mixture clustering algorithm predicted a transition mass range of 16 to 41 $\, M_{\rm Jup}$. { These values span a wide range and generally agree with the transition mass predicted by our HBM, with the exception of the k-means approach.}